GPUOpen-LibrariesAndSDKs/RadeonRays_SDK/README.md

 ## Linux

-If <CL/cl.h> is missing try to specify OpenCL SDK location.
+ - If <CL/cl.h> is missing try to specify OpenCL SDK location.
+ - If your are experiencing problems creating your CL context with a default config chances are CL-GL interop is broken on your system, try running the sample app with -interop 0 command line option (expect performance drop).

 AMD:
 `export $AMDAPPSDKROOT=<SDK_PATH>`
 NVIDIA: